m-debnath/bspwm_i3size/README.md

     # expand a window by moving one of its side outward
     alt + shift + {h,j,k,l}
     	bspc node -z {left -20 0,bottom 0 20,top 0 -20,right 20 0}
-Replace these lines with :
+Replace these lines with lines below :

     # i3 like resizing
     alt + h